operationalsoftware/operational-core/README.md

 # OperationalCore

-An open source platform for small and mid-sized manufacturers to win at digital transformation and Lean.
+An open source platform for small and mid-sized manufacturers* to win at:

+* 📈 Continuous improvement
+* 💻 Digital transformation
+* 🎯 Lean

 OperationalCore is a full stack web-application which prioritises robust, manufacturing-specific building blocks over an opinionated finished product.
-These building blocks are presented to the developer as data-repositories and services which can be used to create custom user experiences fast.
+These building blocks are presented to the developer as data-repositories and services which can be used to create custom user experiences, fast.

 OperationalCore is designed to be forked and customised at the code-level rather than through extension/plugin develpment.
-This provides a unified user experience, a unified developer experience, and better maintainability.
+This results in a unified user experience, a unified developer experience, and better maintainability.

+\* Also suitable for other goods-centric businesses such as e-commerce and wholesale distribution since the operationalal challenges faced by these companies are similar.

 ---

 ## Motivation

 Until now, without the budget to develop 100% bespoke software, small and mid-size manufacturers have been constrained to off-the-shelf software and multi-tenant SaaS solutions.
-These force businesses to mould their processes to the software.
+These systems force businesses to mould their processes to the software.

 Customisation of OperationalCore enables innovation of processes and software in accordance with Lean Manufacturing and Continuous Improvement.